pippim/pippim.github.io/programs/mserve.md

 created as some sort of virtual machine.
 It's already been announced that Ubuntu 24.04 (via Debian) will not ship with Python 2.7 anymore.
 >
-> ⬤ Support for `sshfs` has been discontinued by the developer in
-November 2022.
-Plans are underway to switch over to FTP and and `curlftps` to mount host drives locally.
+> ⬤ Support for `sshfs` has been discontinued by the developer in November 2022.
+Plans are underway to switch over to FTP and and `curlftpss` to mount host drives locally.
 >
 > ⬤ There is **NO** installation script for **mserve**.
 You will have to manually install dependencies with: